pytroll/satpy/doc/source/readers.rst

     should be used to compute lat/lon coordinates.
 Note that the projection center can differ considerably from the actual satellite position.
 For example MSG-1 was at times positioned at 3.4 degrees west, while the image data was re-projected to 0 degrees.
-  * [DEPRECATED] ``satellite_longitude/latitude/altitude``: Current position of the satellite at the time of observation in geodetic coordinates.

-  .. note:: Longitudes and latitudes are given in degrees, altitude in meters.
-For use in
-            pyorbital, the altitude has to be converted to kilometers, see for example :func:`pyorbital.orbital.get_observer_look`.

 For *polar orbiting* satellites the readers usually provide coordinates and viewing angles of the swath as ancillary datasets.
 Additional metadata related to the satellite position includes: